 GHC began its work in Ethiopia in 2008.
-As of April 2013, more than 700 patients have been started on therapy for multi-drug resistant tuberculosis (MDR-TB) in a pioneering program in cooperation with the country's Ministry of Health, which established MDR care in the country, which is one of the poorest on earth and has the seventh highest burden of TB globally.
+As of April 2013, more than 700 patients have been started on therapy for drug-resistant TB in a pioneering program in cooperation with the country's Ministry of Health, which established drug-resistant TB care in the country, which is one of the poorest on earth and has the seventh highest burden of TB globally.
 This program follows the model of success CHC earlier established in Cambodia.

 The organization's success lies in its community-based approach, pioneering this first-of-its-kind model of community-based care and treatment that has its roots in the refugee camps of the Thai-Cambodia border n the 1980s.
 CHC discovered that the strong community ties and tight-knit extended families that characterize the region is a treasured resource that can be leveraged to achieve strong results even in a war zone.

 Building on the success of its TB program, CHC applied that same novel approach to treat AIDS while employing cutting edge tools and technologies of science to discover new and more effective therapies.
 Today, the organization persists in pioneering new ways to care for people with TB/AIDS in hard-to-access rural areas.